jscott0/dino-wiki/Frequently-asked-questions-(FAQ).md

 # Is it possible to enable OMEMO by default?

 No, but we understand that improvements in that area are needed.

-# Can you delete chat history?

-There is no such feature in Dino, but you can delete messages directly in the SQLite database `~/.local/share/dino/dino.db`.
-Just be aware that the messages could be redownloaded if they are still stored on the server.